partridgep/trivia-game/README.md

 ## Functioning

-Within the file structure, you will find `src`, which contains `App.js`.
-That file routes the three different pages, which have their dedicated folder in the `pages` folder:
+Within the file structure, you will find the `src` folder, which contains `App.js`.
+That file routes the three different pages, which have their dedicated folders in the `pages` folder:

 1. LandingPage
 2. GamePage